felixbaumann/disktype_json/README.md

 This is a modification of the disktype tool that yields results in JSON instead of plain text.
-Like the original disktype tool, it's purpose is to analyse a given file, or disk and detect content like file systems, partitions, boot loaders etc.
+Like the original disktype tool, its purpose is to analyse a given file, or disk and to detect content like file systems, partitions, boot loaders etc.